murphy-aaron/quizzler_flutter/README.md

 # quizzler_flutter

 True or False?
 You must decide.
 A quiz app built as a part of The App Brewery's Flutter Course.

 ## Topics covered in the creation of this project
-- Breaking our app into separate classes
+- Breaking apart our app into separate classes
 - _private and public modifiers
 - Lists in Dart